 Have you noticed that your Mac is behaving strangely all of a sudden?
 Are you seeing weird pop-up ads, slower performance, or constant crashes?
 All these issues may have one simple answer, yet one no one likes to hear—a malware infection.

-In our article, we’ve collected the most useful tips to eliminate malware on your Mac permanently.
+In our article, we’ve collected the most useful tips get rid of malware on your Mac permanently.
 So, continue reading to learn something new.

 Signs that your browser is infected with malware

-- System is experiencing constant crushes or sudden reboots
+The system is experiencing constant crashes or sudden reboots

 How to remove malware from Safari on Mac?